datkumar/Configs/README.md

 My main PC is set up as **dual-boot** with Windows and [Fedora Workstation](https://fedoraproject.org/workstation/) distribution of Linux on two separate drives.
 So most of my configs are centred around Fedora

-I've automated the process of copying _most_ of my config files via the [`copy-config-files.sh`](https://raw.githubusercontent.com/datkumar/Configs/refs/heads/main/copy-config-files.sh) bash script.
-Open terminal in this folder and run it periodically to backup config files:
+I've automated the process of copying _most_ of my config files via the [`copy-config-files.sh`](https://github.com/datkumar/Configs/blob/main/copy-config-files.sh) bash script.
+Open terminal in the cloned repo folder and run the script periodically to backup config files:

 ```sh
 # Give it permission to execute (only needed to run once)